notdifficult/SPT-Miyuki-props-dealer/README.md

 ![prev](https://raw.githubusercontent.com/notdifficult/SPT-Miyuki-props-dealer/main/image/MPDStory.png)

-> # My name is miyuki, nice to meet you)
+> # My name is Miyuki, nice to meet you)

 > - I am a secret experiment number C416. developed at TerraGroup Labs.
 > - The essence of the experiment was to create intelligent beings who think no worse than humans.
 > - they took the genes of a cat and an accidental SCAV, and they created me.
 > - Something didn't go according to plan, I turned out to be much smarter than they expected, and I ran away.
 > - Now I live in the customs area and sell junk that would be enough for food.
 > - I need people like you to rise from the bottom.
 > - I will give you various tasks and we can rise from the bottom together)